passionatelogic/aws-amplify-docs-extractor/README.md

    - Clone (or update) the latest `aws-amplify/docs` repo into `./aws-amplify-docs`
    - Extract and process documentation for all supported platforms
    - Flatten folder structures and add breadcrumbs
-   - Generate static API reference docs for each category and platform
+   - Generate comprehensive API reference docs for each category across all platforms

 3. **Result:**
-   The fully processed documentation will be in the `gen2-docs-<platform>/` and `gen1-docs-<platform>/` directories.
+   The fully processed documentation will be in the `./extracted-docs/` directory:
-   For example:
-   - `gen2-docs-vue/`
-   - `gen2-docs-react/`
-   - `gen1-docs-angular/`
+   - `./extracted-docs/gen2-docs-<platform>/`
-   - etc.
+   - `./extracted-docs/gen1-docs-<platform>/`

-   Each Gen2 platform will have API reference docs in:
+   Each Gen2 platform will have API reference docs in both formats for compatibility:
    ```
-   gen2-docs-<platform>/build-a-backend/add-aws-services/<category>/reference.md
+   ./extracted-docs/gen2-docs-<platform>/build-a-backend/add-aws-services/<category>/reference.md
+   ./extracted-docs/gen2-docs-<platform>/build-a-backend/add-aws-services/<category>/reference/index.md
    ```

 ---